Animesh-Varma/Mythryl/README.md

 ## TODO & Contributions

 Contribute if you can, issues and feature requests are always appreciated!
-Future planned features, tasks, and any pending fixes are listed in the [TODO.md](TODO.md).
+Future planned features, tasks, and any pending fixes are listed in the [TODO.md](TODO.md) (Some items are a bit vague, so feel free to email me if you need clarification.)
 Feel free to open a pull request or issue for new features, bug fixes, or suggestions.
 Everyone is more than welcome!

 ## Tested on